pallets-eco/flask-security/docs/configuration.rst

     Default: ``30 Days``.

-.. py:data:: TWO_FACTOR_VALIDITY_COOKIE_HTTPONLY

-    Specifies the if the two factor validity cookie should be available to Javascript.

-    Default: ``False``.

-.. py:data:: TWO_FACTOR_VALIDITY_COOKIE_SECURE

-    Specifies the if the two factor validity cookie should be sent over HTTPS only.

-    Default: ``False``.

-.. py:data:: TWO_FACTOR_VALIDITY_COOKIE_SAMESITE
+.. py:data:: TWO_FACTOR_VALIDITY_COOKIE

-    Specifies the SameSite Attribute of the two factor validity cookie.
-Can be set to "Lax" or "Strict"
+    A dictionary containing the parameters of the two factor validity cookie.

-    Default: ``None``.
+    The complete set of parameters is described in Flask's `set_cookie`_ documentation.

+    Default: ``{'httponly': False, 'secure': False, 'samesite': None}``.

 Unified Signin